avehlies/mindex-java-code-challenge/NOTES.md

 2. **Added `Mindex Java Code Challenge.postman_collection`**
     This Postman collection can be used to manually test creating, getting, and updating Employees.
+    Requests can be run in order to simulate creation of employees and compensations.